 Create a LiveView Module

-By convention LiveView modules reside in the live_view_studio_web/live/
+By convention LiveView modules are kept in the live_view_studio_web/live/

 directory.
 Create a light_live.ex